Anna Scetinina, M.A., RP

 If you have any of these types of obsessions, you probably engage in some of these compulsions:

-- Physical compulsions (cleaning, checking, knocking, touching, confessing, apologizing, searching/googling, arranging, repeating, seeking reassurance);
+- Physical compulsions (cleaning, checking, knocking, touching, confessing, apologizing,

-- Mental compulsions (counting, self-reassuring, reviewing, comparing, self-criticizing, playing scenarios in your head, ruminating, neutralizing, thinking positive thoughts, engaging in compulsive reasoning);
+scenarios in your head, ruminating, neutralizing, thinking positive thoughts, checking if thoughts are there, engaging in compulsive reasoning);

 - Avoidance (avoiding triggering places, objects, words, thoughts, memories, people).